sntfrc/nottino/README.md

 You can refine the model by training it more on your personalized input, or training it from scratch altogether.
 You can do this very conveniently by using the DLI container integrated development environment.

 To access it, just edit run.sh file by commenting out the "python3 /opt/nottino/nottino.py" line.
 After that, instead of running the program, run.sh will instead start the familiar DLI JupyterLab on port 8888.
-You can connect there and use the DLI notebooks to refine the model.
+You can connect there and use the DLI classification notebook to refine the model.

+Under the nottino/ directory you will find the nottino.py file that contains the code which is run upon startup.
+You can tweak it directly from JupyterLab and save the file.
+There is also a nottino-dev.ipynb development notebook, to test your inference and BlinkStick code live.